 “For students to learn, they need to know that they belong in a learning environment.
 They must know that the people who are there to teach them, care about them,” Linney says.

-This is the focus of Linney's two-hour, self-paced ISTE U short course Supporting Student Well-Being, which is free through March 2022.
+This is the focus of Linney's two-hour, self-paced ISTE U short course Supporting Student Well-Being.
 The goal is to help teachers leverage technology to form meaningful connections with students and families, and to identify strategies that address students' social and emotional well-being.

 1. Social-emotional learning